radar/guides/patterns.md

 Many gem developers have versions of their gem ready to go out for testing or "edge" releases before a big gem release.
-RubyGems supports the concept of "prerelease" versions, which could be anything from betas, alphas, you name it, that aren't worthy of a real gem release yet.
+RubyGems supports the concept of "prerelease" versions, which could be betas, alphas, or anything else that isn't worthy of a real gem release yet.

-Taking advantage of this is easy, all you need is a letter in the gem version.
+Taking advantage of this is easy.
+All you need is one or more letters in the gem version.
 For example, here's what a prerelease gemspec's `version` field might look
 like: